Skip to main content

 Performing a call through the wallet

 By default, most dfx canister commands to the Internet Computer are signed by and sent from your own principal. ( Exceptions are commands that require cycles: dfx canister create and dfx canister deposit-cycles.
 Those automatically go through the wallet.)
 Occasionally, you may want to make a call from your wallet, e.g. when only your wallet is allowed to call a certain function.
-To send a call through your wallet, you can use the --wallet option like this:
+To send a call through your wallet, you can use the --wallet option.
+You will either specify the wallet's principal, or the name of an identity associated with a wallet.

 dfx canister status <canister name> --wallet <wallet id>